intel-analytics/ipex-llm/python/llm/example/transformers/transformers_int4/mpt/README.md

 # MPT
 In this directory, you will find examples on how you could apply BigDL-LLM INT4 optimizations on MPT models.
-For illustration purposes, we utilize the [mosaicml/mpt-7b-chat](https://huggingface.co/mosaicml/mpt-7b-chat) as a reference MPT model.
+For illustration purposes, we utilize the [mosaicml/mpt-7b-chat](https://huggingface.co/mosaicml/mpt-7b-chat) and [mosaicml/mpt-30b-chat](https://huggingface.co/mosaicml/mpt-30b-chat) as reference MPT models.

 ## 0. Requirements
 To run these examples with BigDL-LLM, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.